chonjay21/AnimVerletExample_UE4/README.md

 <br />

 # Usage
+**This example does not include all features of the latest version of AnimVerlet plugin.
+If you would like to check the features of the latest version, please refer to the example of the UE5 version.**<br />
+(This example requires the UE4.27.2 engine)

 1. Download AnimVerlet plugin from [GitHub](https://github.com/chonjay21/AnimVerlet)
 2. Put the "AnimVerlet" directory to your Project`s "Plugins" directory